Ozuna hits 2 HRs, Braves rough up Nola, Phillies 11-2

 Phillies: LHP José Álvarez was placed on the 10-day IL with a testicular contusion.
 He was carted off the field on Thursday after he was hit in the groin area by a 105-mph line drive.
 The team recalled LHP JoJo Romero from Lehigh Valley. … 2B Jean Segura (hamstring) started after sitting out Thursday’s second game. … Phillies manager Joe Girardi said Bryce Harper was held out because he looked “exhausted” after playing both games on Thursday’s doubleheader against Toronto in Buffalo.

-Braves: OF Ronald Acuña Jr. (left wrist inflammation) is expected to take swings at at the team’s alternate training site at Gwinnett on Saturday.
-Manager Brian Snitker said he hopes 2B Ozzie Albies (bone contusion in right wrist) feels better after resting three straight days. … RHP Chris Martin (esophageal constriction) was activated from the 10-day IL and pitched a scoreless ninth.
+Braves: Acuña (left wrist inflammation) is expected to take swings at at the team’s alternate training site at Gwinnett on Saturday.
+Snitker said he hopes Albies (bone contusion in right wrist) feels better after resting three straight days. … RHP Chris Martin (esophageal constriction) was activated from the 10-day IL and pitched a scoreless ninth.
 Martin said he is relying on shakes for his nutrition even after a procedure to open the esophagus.
 RHP Kyle Wright was optioned to the alternate training site.

 UP NEXT